Thadzy/Thadzy-Obsidian/Resources/Circular Motion.md

 $$a_c = \frac{v^2}r{}$$

 # Cues
-if object not moving along circular path but have the centripetal acceleration it's still call circular motion?
+**if object not moving along circular path but have the centripetal acceleration it's still call circular motion?**
-Ans No, it's not circular motion e.g. spiral motion What is the different of angular velocity and linear velocity Ans w means in one time how the
+**Ans** No, it's not circular motion e.g. spiral motion **What is the different of angular velocity and linear velocity ?**
+**Ans** Linear speed measure how fast a point moves along the circular path but Angular velocity tell how fast is the object will complete one full rotation
 # Summary
 ```